 Patients may also pair CCS with Elective single-embryo transfer (eSET). eSET is a procedure in which a single, high quality embryo is selected and transferred into the uterus.

-RMA at Jefferson especially recommends eSET for patients ages 35 or older, or who have had multiple unsuccessful in vitro fertilization (IVF) cycles or miscarriages.
+RMA of Philadelphia especially recommends eSET for patients ages 35 or older, or who have had multiple unsuccessful in vitro fertilization (IVF) cycles or miscarriages.
 Approximately 60% of early miscarriages are due to chromosomal abnormalities in the embryo.